Know-It-All (album): Commercial performance

 Know-It-All debuted at number nine on the US Billboard 200 with first week sales of 36,000 album-equivalent units, of which 22,000 were pure album sales.
 On November 13, 2025, the album was certified 2× platinum by the Recording Industry Association of America (RIAA) for sales of over two million album-equivalent units in the United States.

 Tour

 To promote the album, Cara embarked on her first headlining concert tour, the Know-It-All Tour.
-Tickets went on sale and quickly sold-out, with the first leg running from January 15 through April 1, 2016.
-A second leg was scheduled for September 29 through November 2, 2016.
+Tickets went on sale and quickly sold out.
+The first leg ran from January 15 to April 1, 2016, while a second leg was scheduled from September 29 to November 2, 2016.